Guided Walk into the taiga forests

 There is a positive relationship between the exposure to forests and the mental, physical and social well-being.
 Studies have shown that even 20 minutes’ stay in a forest helps to recover from stress and increase positive emotions.

 Shinrin-yoku in Japanese and metsäkylpy in Finnish mean ‘forest bathing’.
 It describes well the experience one can have in a forest.
 All your senses take part in forest bathing.

-When we walk in the Boreal Taiga Forests we will also observe the life in the forest.
-Your guide is a professional expert of nature who is able to explain details about the forest habitats, forest species and their life.
-Come and take your refreshing dosis of nature!
+While walking in the Boreal Taiga Forests we will observe the interesting life of the forests.
+Your guide is a professional expert of nature who is able to explain details about the forest habitats, forest species and their life, including secrets behind the scenes.
+Come and take your refreshing dose of nature!

 - Starting point of the walk to be confirmed when you have booked your trip.
 At request, we can pick you up from the railway station of Kirkkonummi.

 - Guided Walk is normally for 1-4 persons.
 But do not hesitate to ask walks for bigger group as well.

 Own water bottle (at least during the summer).
 The tap water in Finland is drinkable.